storyblok/storyblok-docs/content/management-api/en/core-resources/activities/activities.md

 position: 1400
 ---

-Activities are created on update, create and delete actions in Storyblok for all major resources like stories, components, or space.
+Activities are created on update, create and delete actions in Storyblok for resources like stories, components, spaces, datasources and datasource entries.

 ;examplearea